 Art

-The Inner Circus
+The Shape Circus

 We have always performed.
 Long before screens and followers and the quiet anxiety of a post with no response — we dressed for dinner, laughed at the right moment, softened our edges for the people around us.
 The circus is not new.
 What's new is that the tent never closes.